 Over the years, I’ve collected a folder of rooms I adore.
 Some of these are a source of inspiration for projects in my own home and others have influenced designs I’ve created for others.
 The collection I’ve put together is a constant reminder that good design goes beyond the physical aspects.
 Because of this, I’ve decided to start a new series on the blog showcasing the rooms that speak to me.
 My hope is that they inspire you as well…

-The first room I’ve chosen to share in the series is a beautiful white space designed by Layla and Kevin Palmer of The Lettered Cottage.
-When I came across this reading room last spring, I was impressed by the clever use of a tiny space that measured only 6′ x 6′.
+The first room I’ve chosen to share in the series is a reading room designed by Layla and Kevin Palmer of The Lettered Cottage.
+When I came across this beautiful white space last spring, I was impressed by the clever use of a tiny space that measured only 6′ x 6′.
 It has a simple design with gorgeous details!

 I have always been drawn to the beach, so the cottage feeling of this room really appeals to me.
 I envision curling up with a good book or having an afternoon siesta.